-In simple terms, the interbank rate got its name as it’s the rate used by banks when they trade large amounts of foreign currency.
+In simple terms, the interbank exchange rate got its name as it’s the rate used by banks when they trade large amounts of foreign currency.
 Also known as the ‘real-rate’ and is never normally accessible to the general public.

-The price at which banks sell currencies is called the ask and the price at banks buy these currencies is called the bid.
+The price at which banks sell foreign currencies is called the ask, and the price at banks buy these currencies is called the bid.
 The difference between the two is known as the bid/ask spread.
 There are many factors that can influence the bid/ask spread including; politics, inflation and interest rates, government debt and supply, and demand for the currency.

-When the rate isn’t interbank, the bid/ask spread can be set by foreign exchange brokers, who generally set the selling price a fraction higher than the buying price.
+When the exchange rate isn’t interbank, the bid/ask spread can be set by foreign exchange brokers, who generally set the selling price a fraction higher than the buying price.
 This fraction allows them to make money off the currency conversion.

-If you’re using your debit card, credit card, or travel card services when spending abroad, you’re unlikely to receive the interbank exchange rate.
+If you’re using your debit card, credit card, or travel card services like a pre-paid travel card when spending abroad, you’re unlikely to receive the interbank exchange rate.
 This means that every time you spend in a foreign currency you might be paying a big markup on each transaction.
 Different service providers can charge different markups, but on average your bank charges a markup of over 3.25%.
 If you’re buying goods for your business or going on holiday with your family, these costs can add up quickly.
 If you’re making international payments regularly, these costs can have a huge impact.
-By ensuring that you are getting a rate as close to the interbank rate as possible, helps you save as much as possible per transaction.
+By ensuring that you are getting a rate as close to the interbank exchange rate as possible, helps you save as much as possible per transaction.

 Currensea Limited is registered in England and Wales (No. 11413946), authorised by the Financial Conduct Authority (Reference No. 843507) and is a Principal Member of Mastercard.
 We are registered with the Information Commissioner's Office (Registration No. ZA524676).

-© Currensea Limited 2021
+© Currensea Limited 2022